todc/todc-select2/README.md

-Google Select2
+todc-select2
 =================

-Google Select2 is a Google-themed fork of ivaynberg's excellent [Select2](http://ivaynberg.github.com/select2/) library.
-It is intended to be used with [Google Bootstrap](http://todc.github.com/css3-google-buttons/).
+todc-select2 is a Google-themed fork of ivaynberg's excellent [Select2](http://ivaynberg.github.com/select2/) library.
+It is intended to be used with [TODC Bootstrap](http://todc.github.com/css3-google-buttons/), a Google-styled theme for Twitter Bootstrap.

-To get started -- checkout http://todc.github.com/google-select2!
+To get started -- checkout http://todc.github.com/todc-select2!

 Browser Compatibility
 --------------------